-Now you know where to find the more famous statues of Syrenka, but we feel you need to know her story before you are introduced...
+Now you know where to find the most famous statues of Syrenka, but we feel you need to know her story before you are introduced...

-The first known mention of a mermaid as the symbol of Warsaw can be traced to a royal seal dated from 1390, though this one certainly wasn’t much to look at; depicting a hideous looking bloke with a dragons tail was as close as you’d come to seeing a marketing blooper in medieval times, so it’s no surprise that over the next few centuries this rather grim form was given a bit of plastic surgery – man was turned into woman, and the dragon became a fish.
+The first known mention of a mermaid as the symbol of Warsaw can be traced to a royal seal dated from 1390, though this one certainly wasn’t much to look at; depicting a hideous bloke with a dragon's tail, this was as close as you’d come to seeing a marketing blooper in medieval times, so it’s no surprise that over the next few centuries this rather grim form was given a bit of plastic surgery – man was turned into woman, and the dragon became a fish.

 A recreation of the original work can now be found, confusingly, in an altogether different district of Warsaw across the river, on the wall of the house at ul.
 Obrońców 28/30 in Saska Kępa.
 There is, of course, a good reason why it's now here, as Picasso was hosted by the Artist’s Union at this address.
 The sculptor Stanisław Sikora also had his studio in the building and some of his works still stand in the garden.

 There are, of course, other lesser known statues of Syrenka to be found around the city, and one is not far from Saska Kępa on ul.
 Grochowska 274.
 Made in 1973 by artist Jerzy Chojnacki, the elongated statue originally stood in front of Kino Sawa on Plac Przymierza, before being moved to its current location in 1990.